 Bootstrapping is a common technique employed in compiler design to "use the facilities offered by a language to compile itself" [1].
-A typical bootstrapping process consists of several steps [12]:
+A typical bootstrapping process consists of several steps [17]:

 - 1. Compile a reduced version of the compiler in a different environment. - 2.
-The first reduced compiler is used to compile itself for the target machine. - The compiled compiler then compiles itself on the target computer. - 4.
-The language is enhanced to its full capability and the enhanced version recompiled. - If code optimization was left out in previous step, then subsequent recompilation will improve the compiler's own performance.
+The first reduced compiler is used to compile itself for the target machine. - 3.
+The compiled compiler then compiles itself on the target computer.

-1Note that we use the term "GCC" when referring to the full compiler suite, and we use the term "gcc" when referring only to the C compiler component of GCC.
+&lt;sup>3Note that we use the term 'GCC' when referring to the full compiler suite, and we use the term 'gcc' when referring only to the C compiler component of GCC.
 Although confusing, this convention is the standard one.